amine17177272/matrix/README.md

-# matrix
-app that  count det  of matrices using python and tinker
+# Calculate Determinant of a Matrix 🧮 ➕
+- Project: Python and Tkinter application to calculate the determinant of matrices.
+- Context: Developed while learning linear algebra.